 This course compares the structures of government and policy processes in a number of developed democracies including Canada, the United States, and the United Kingdom.
 The course will address the relationship between the political and bureaucratic structures, the civil service, the role of citizens, stakeholders, lobbyists, policy institutes and legislators, and the policy development process.

 This course explores law as the normative framework for public policy.
 Law is examined as both a policy driver and a policy outcome for resolving conflict and determining the institutional and policy legitimacy.
-The course takes a critical perspective on the impacts of major Western legal systems on other systems and cultures, and explores how international law and transnational law address some of these challenges.
-The course also provides basic legal literacy tools, focusing on human rights and human rights-based approaches.
+A critical perspective on the impacts of major Western legal systems on other systems and cultures, and explores how international law and transnational law address some of these challenges.
+Provides basic legal literacy tools, focusing on human rights and human rights-based approaches.

 The investigation of what is involved in reasoning well about public policy, including some of the heuristic tools that have been developed; cost-benefit analysis, harm reduction, the precautionary principle, compromise, "ideal observer".
 Determining the appropriate sphere of application and how it can be brought together into an overall, coherent conception of practical rationality in the policy context.